xuqingxin001/MHW-Shop-Editor/README.md

 # MHW Shop List Editor
 Monster Hunter World Provisions Stockpile shop editor
 -------------------------------------------------------
+IMPORTANT:
+There are item IDs known to brick your save.
+They aren't included in the editor, but always BACK UP YOUR SAVE BEFORE USING!
+Be safe!

 !!
 Now Requires Stracker's Loader !!
 https://www.nexusmods.com/monsterhunterworld/mods/1982